Gastrointestinal Disorders Treatment Questions and Answers

 Our kind and compassionate professionals are experienced in treating GI disorders and can help you improve your digestive health.
 Call us today to book an appointment for GI disorders treatment, or visit one of our seven locations: we have four locations in Maryland and three in Virginia.
 We look forward to serving you!
-We serve patients from College Park MD, New Carrollton MD, Falls Church VA, Tyson Corner Vienna VA, Acredale MD, and Old Town MD.
+We serve patients from College Park MD, New Carrollton MD, Falls Church VA, and Berwyn Height, MD

 When you have heartburn and acid reflux, your lower esophageal sphincter opens when it shouldn’t.
 This causes acid from your stomach to wash back up into your esophagus.

 Over time, the constant backwash of stomach acid can irritate and damage your esophagus.
 If this happens, it can lead to complications like swelling or narrowing of your esophagus.
 If you have acid reflux disease and your symptoms like chest pain, acid taste in your mouth or burning in the back of your throat come back or get worse, it could be a sign that your treatment need to be adjusted.

 In Express Urgent Care clinics, we have physicians expert in gastrointestinal disorders.
 We have many diagnostic tools help us to reach the diagnosis of your problem.

 Our services include:

 When you have acid reflux, this means that something in your body isn’t working the way it should.
 For example, your lower esophageal sphincter might be weak or something could be putting extra pressure on your stomach.